-The U.S. Army has begun to consider the recruitment, development, and retention of Army Civilians an important piece of its strategy, shifting its human resource management approach away from merely "distributing personnel."19 Key to the Army's Civilian Implementation Plan of the Army People Strategy is identifying what skills are required, acquiring and developing those talents and competencies, and then utilizing them in ways beneficial to the Army and to the individual.20 Establishing the Army Civilian Career Management Activity (ACCMA) was a significant initial step to secure resources for the professional development of Army Civilians throughout their careers in 500 occupations in 11 career fields.21 Army leaders, in conjunction with ACCMA and other stake holders, have spearheaded several initiatives aimed at developing and retaining the multi-talented Army Civilians in the modern work force.
+The U.S. Army has begun to consider the recruitment, development, and retention of Army civilians an important piece of its strategy, shifting its human resource management approach away from merely "distributing personnel."18 Key to the Army's Civilian Implementation Plan of the "Army People Strategy" is identifying what skills are required, acquiring and developing those talents and competencies, and then utilizing them in ways beneficial to the Army and to the individual.19 Establishing the Army Civilian Career Management Activity (ACCMA) was a significant initial step to secure resources for the professional development of Army civilians throughout their careers in five-hundred occupations in eleven career fields.20 initiatives aimed at developing and retaining the multi-talented Army civilians in the modern work force.
 This has been an enterprise-wide challenge.
-For instance, as of 2021, fewer than half of those supervisors had attended the CES course required in AR 350-1.22 Despite this non-compliance, the Army Management Staff College (AMSC) has made significant progress in educating the approximately 38,000 civilian supervisors in their grade-requisite courses under the Civilian Education System (CES).
-These efforts culminated in August 2024, when the Assistant Secretary of the Army (Manpower and Reserve Affairs) signed policy to facilitate CES course attendance through single-source quota management, automatic enrollment of new supervisors, and the elimination of equivalent credit.23
+For instance, as of 2021, fewer than half of those supervisors had attended the CES course required in AR 350-1, Army Training and Leader Development.21 Despite this non-compliance, the Army Management Staff College (AMSC) has made significant progress in educating the approximately thirty-eight thousand civilian supervisors in their grade-requisite courses under the CES.
+These efforts culminated in August 2024, when the assistant secretary of the Army (Manpower and Reserve Affairs) signed a policy to facilitate CES course attendance through single-source quota management, automatic enrollment of new supervisors, and the elimination of equivalent credit.22